ObsidianPresidium/paper-pi/README.md

 | Raspberry Pi 4 8GB | `7680M` |
 | Rapsberry Pi 400 | `3584M` |

-5. Run the server by using `sh run.sh`!
+5. Run the server by executing `paper-pi` in console!